akashacms/akashacms-blog-podcast/guide/index.html.md

     })
 ```

-The `options` object for `akashacms-blog-podcast` is the list of blogs to be configured for this website.
+The `options` object for `@akashacms/plugins-blog-podcast` is the list of blogs to be configured for this website.
 The `bloglist` object contains entries where the _key_ (in this case `news`) is the _blogtag_, and the value is the configuration for the blog.

 The _blogtag_ can be thought of as a short name for the blog.
 It is used in several places, such as in the header of articles that are part of the blog.
 A document will have this header to identify which blog it is part of: